psiberx/cp2077-archive-xl/README.md

 ### Extending resources

-The loader doesn't modify original files such as `factories.csv` and `onscreens.json` and doesn't produce new archives, instead it merges your own resources with the originals at runtime.
+The mod doesn't modify original files such as `factories.csv` and `onscreens.json` and doesn't produce new archives, instead it merges your own resources with the originals at runtime.

 The workflow is pretty simple: